fredRos/runs/readme.md

 runs_split_pvalue(Tobs, N, n);
 ```

-The approximation involves a 1D numerical integral, the relative and absolute
+The approximation involves a 1D numerical integration whose relative and absolute
 target precision can be set as additional arguments, for example

 ```c++